Kristina01111000/Drws_site/README.md

 - double check that emails are going out

-- add widget
-- add logout page -> Make a new page for logouts, login, link to scorecard, a see you next time thing large font fun script
+- add logout page -> what else should be on it
 - Push off until april, switch months now
 - Make font bigger in the course, make the one size smaller than the rest